AuriRex/GTFO_CustomPalettes/README.md

 A GTFO mod that lets you add custom color palettes using json files, no Unity or DataBlock fiddling required!

-Custom Plaettes go into the `BepInEx/Assets/CustomPalettes/` folder (created upon starting the game once with the mod installed).
+Custom Palettes go into the `BepInEx/Assets/CustomPalettes/` folder (created upon starting the game once with the mod installed).
 Additionally a template json file will be generated inside of that folder.
 Make sure to copy and rename this template to something else, the template won't be loaded itself.

 MTFO Hot-Reloading is supported for palettes **and** texture files, just place them in the folder and hit reload.

+## **Either [AllVanity](https://thunderstore.io/c/gtfo/p/AuriRex/AllVanity/) or [DeviousLick](https://thunderstore.io/c/gtfo/p/Frog/DeviousLick/) is required for the Palettes to show up in game!**

 ## Custom Palettes json file